yohanAbhishek/random-T20-py/README.md

 4) Additionally, the application can display match summmary for a given match and displays the tournament standings.

-A flowchart of this application can be seen below!
+A flowchart of this application can be seen below.

 ![image](https://user-images.githubusercontent.com/100549603/219356165-67c64580-2edc-408f-8a85-0679a50d55a4.png)